Home » How Advanced Labeling in Manufacturing Supply Chains Run

 With advanced labeling in manufacturing supply chains, companies are better managing expiry dates, recalls, and stock inflow and outflow.
 In the food industry, RFID is also making it possible in quickly tracing contaminated batches.
 Hence reducing the likelihood of harm caused by a defective product.

 RFID likely isn’t used as often as it ought to be in the supply chain.
 Mainly because it’s only recently that RFID technology was the potential of being adapted to varying environmental conditions.
-Production lines are often relying on high-heat conditions and chemical exposure.
+(Zolpidem) Production lines are often relying on high-heat conditions and chemical exposure.
 Where they were not using RFID-based solutions.
 Now RFID inlays can be produced on any type of label.

 Using the right software is essential